Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, encompassing issues such as divorce, child custody, property division, and alimony, are often emotionally charged and legally complex.
-Traditional litigation, while effective, can be lengthy, costly, and adversarial, often escalating tensions between involved parties.
-Family dispute arbitration offers a compelling alternative by providing a process that is faster, more private, and less adversarial.
+Traditional litigation, while effective, can be lengthy, costly, and adversarial, often escalating tensions between involved parties. family dispute arbitration offers a compelling alternative by providing a process that is faster, more private, and less adversarial.
 In the community of Moscow, Pennsylvania 18444—a small town with a population of 14,155—arbitration plays a vital role in helping families resolve conflicts amicably while maintaining community harmony.

 Legal Framework Governing Arbitration in Pennsylvania